• START HERE

 Reading schedule (or lack thereof)

 Since my daughter was only 4, we just read and listened to whatever story that my daughter felt like.
-In contrast to leveled readers, we did not follow a strict order.
+In contrast to Chinese leveled readers, we did not follow a strict order.

 Recently, I have been taking these stories out again because my 2-year-old son likes animal stories.
 He really likes the illustrations and the repetitive nature of the writing, often echoing what I am saying.
 He only knows a few simple Chinese characters (eg, 小) and likes to point them out when he notices them!